Board

 Lynn Grant

-Lynn is a Board Member for Saskatchewan and Co-Chair of the Domestic Agriculture Committee and Chair of the Audit Committee.
-He is also a member of the Environment and Foreign Trade Committees.
+Lynn is a Board Member for Saskatchewan and member of the Environment and Domestic Agriculture Policy and Regulations Committees.
 He got involved in CCA under the realization that the government needs coaching in developing policy that affects the agriculture sector and he hopes to provide the government with recommendations on good policy.

 Learn more about Lynn’s operation and family